nolanknill/use-memo/README.md

 # What is this repo?
 - This repo shows useMemo in combination with useEffect inside App.js

+## Installation
+- `npm install`
+- `npm start`

+## Testing
+- Open up the app in the browser then play with the width of the screen with the console open.
+Go back and forth around 767px to see the value of isMobile change on the screen!

 ## Why?
 - Need an event listener for the specific event: Window has gone from above 767 to below it, or vice versa